 Unbalanced Deep Breathing.
 Undetected Dysfunctional Breathing.
 Undiagnosed Dysfunctional breathing. breathing pattern disorder

 UDB ruins concentration, breathing exercises, meditations and attempts at stress management.
 UDB causes or worsens high blood pressure, shortness of breath, hyperventilation, overbreathing, anxiety, panic attacks, seizures, nervous disorders, depression, pain, asthma, COPD and most illness.
 Also, it is probably present in most if not all aspects of psychosomatic (mindbody or bodymind) disorders.

 A grandparent looks into her breathing, her children's breathing and their children's breathing and comes to some startling conclusions that will change their lives forever.

 Breath is life.
-What is correlated and occurring in your being and doing that is connected with the way your are breathing.
-Because breathing is a moment to moment 24/7 activity the key is to make sure the way you breathe is not influenced by or caused by, or worsening any of the following.
+What is correlated and occurring in your being and doing that is connected with the way you are breathing.
+Because breathing is a moment to moment 24/7 activity the key is to make sure the way you breathe is not influenced by or caused by or worsening any of the following.